oceantracker/oceantracker/_todo.md

 1. List check makes default values of None into [], should be None?
 Look at merging list params, better to remove, or keep for building polygon lists ?
 1. all final_setup()' s done??
 1. inside polygon class over writes given points with closed polygon
-1. cope with time dependent water depth to write to grid
+1. cope with time dependent water depth in write to grid

 ## Nice to haves
 1. attach name of method to message loggers crumb trail
 1.  read polygons with fiona?
 1. ~~Write islands to net cdf as packed varaible~~
 1. make param keys case insensitive
+1. allow starts/ends to be float , sec since 1970, isostr, datetime, np.datetime64, durations to be floats, time delta or np.time delta

 1. cleaner to make write plot function from returned plot?
 2. web links to help on error